-The hang snatch is a snatch variation that is popular among Olympic weightlifters, competitive fitness athletes, and sports athletes alike.
-It can work to increase the rate of force development at the hip, enhance snatch technique, and even be used to increase explosiveness in all level athletes.
-Therefore, in this article we will discuss in high detail everything you need to know about the hang snatch, specifically:
+Anyone who is interested in developing real power will want the Olympic lifts in their program.
+The hang snatch is a snatch variation that is popular among Olympic weightlifters, competitive fitness athletes, and traditional sports athletes alike.
+It can work to increase the rate of force development at the hip, enhance snatch technique, and increase explosiveness in all athletes, regardless of their athletic prowess.

 - Benefits of the Hang Snatch

 - Who Should Do the Hang Snatch

 There are many different ways to skin a cat, and this saying is doubly true when it comes to weightlifting.
 This guide describes the “top-down” method, where you start at the hip and work technique in the pull in a “downward progression,” rather than learning the lift from the floor.

 Start by assuming the proper snatch grip width, such that the barbell is at your hip crease and your arms are straight.
 Your chest should be tall and your posture erect, with the shoulders pulled together and down.
 The legs should be straight, with your balance kept on your whole foot.